-Figure~\ref{fig:Delta_3+1} shows a system that exists deep within the stable region but undergoes orbit crossing at $a_2=0.14$~au and $e_c=0.8$.
+Figure~\ref{fig:Delta_3+1} shows a system that lies deep within the stable region but undergoes orbit crossing at $a_2=0.14$~au and $e_c=0.8$.
 As one can tell from Figure~\ref{fig:Delta_3+1}, its neighboring systems with either smaller or larger semi-major axis of planet $2$ are mostly stable.
-Together with its time evolution which we are about to show in Figure~\ref{fig:appendix}, we are convinced that this anomaly stems from a resonant-like behavior.
+Together with its time evolution which is shown in Figure~\ref{fig:appendix}, we are convinced that this anomaly stems from a resonant-like behavior.
 In this Appendix, we show that this orbital crossing is a result of GR destabilizing the system.
 It was shown that GR precession can destabilize the resonant family, especially when the GR precession rate is similar to that of EKL, and sometimes even when the GR precession is shorter \citep[e.g.,][]{Ford_2000, Naoz_2013a, Hansen_2020}.
 According to Figure \ref{fig:precession_3+1}, the precession rate of EKL, GR, and Laplace-Lagrange are all comparable for planet $3$ at $a_2=0.14$~au and $e_c=0.8$, thus yielding a resonant-like behavior, as is suggested in the three-body case \citep{Naoz_2013a}.

-In Figure~\ref{fig:appendix}, we consider this configuration in both non-relativistic and relativistic perspectives (top and bottom rows, respectively) and systematically remove one different member from the system each time.
+In Figure~\ref{fig:appendix}, we consider this configuration in both non-relativistic and relativistic perspectives (top and bottom rows, respectively) and systematically remove one different object from the system each time.
 Specifically, from left to right in Figure~\ref{fig:appendix}, we remove the companion, planet $2$, planet $1$, and present the full $3+1$ system respectively.
 One may wonder if the orbit crossing is a result of a Laplace-Lagrange resonance.
-However, as depicted in the first column of Figure~\ref{fig:appendix}, this system is stable in the absence of a faraway companion, both with and without GR precession, excluding the possibility of Laplace-Lagrange resonance among the inner planets.
-Analytical calculations of maximum eccentricities due to Laplace-Lagrange interactions alone also excludes this explanation.
+In fact, as depicted in the first column of Figure~\ref{fig:appendix}, this system is stable in the absence of a faraway companion, both with and without GR precession, excluding the possibility of Laplace-Lagrange resonance among the inner planets.
+Analytical calculations of maximum eccentricities due to Laplace-Lagrange interactions alone also precludes this explanation.
 We then add either planet $1$ (second column) or planet $2$ (third column) to show that the GR precession, in fact, stabilizes the system in the $2+1$ case.
 Finally, under the full $3+1$ configuration, the resonant behavior only appears when GR is added, confirming the explanation that it is GR that brings about the resonance.

 \end{CJK*}